Jaicsdx/odin-recipes/README.md

 # odin-recipes make a new recipe for the god of thunder
-// this is to check pull request creating a pull request and updating to the new branch
+// this is to check pull request creating a pull request and updating to the new branch checking adding and commiting at the same time ok it didnt work first time